Basic Search

 - Use extensions: File extensions are very effective filters

-- Combine with navigation: Search to find, navigate to explore
+- Combine with sorting: Search to find, sort to organize

 - Use partial matches: Don't type full filenames